heliosCreation/Helios-API-Template/README.md

 ### Step 2: Create template locally
 Navigate to the root folder of the project containing the .template.config folder. <br/>
-Open the command line interface in the current location and type:
+Open the command line prompt in the current location and type:
 ```sh
 dotnet new --install .
 ```